How to Change Father’s Attitudes Towards Breastfeeding Through Education

 This EBP intervention initially aimed to determine if education could favorably change a father’s attitude towards breastfeeding.
 Based on the previously stated results, it is evident through the use of the Iowa Infant Feeding Attitude Scale that the population had a neutral attitude, to begin with and ended with a positive attitude towards breastfeeding.
 These results align with the findings of similar projects.
 Specifically, the Hunter and Cattelona (2014) study provided breastfeeding education to both parents, and those in the intervention group that received this education had a higher rate of postpartum breastfeeding support from the father.
 Study results also aligned with the Fathers Infant Feeding Initiative (FIFI Study) that used breastfeeding education and the IIFAS to determine that education can increase their attitudes and the longevity of breastfeeding past six months of age (Maycock et al., 2013).

-The strategic trade-off for this project would look at the ultimate goal of increasing breastfeeding rates and reducing infant illness.
-Thus, reducing the amount of “sick visit” appointments and open appointment opportunities for those that need further healthcare.
+The strategic trade-off for this study would look at the ultimate goal of increasing breastfeeding rates and reducing infant illness.
+Thus, reducing the amount of “sick visit” appointments and open appointment opportunities for those who need further healthcare.
 The cost of sustaining this intervention would be virtually zero due to the intervention’s original virtual nature.
-The educational video already exists and could be presented to the father during the routine well-baby visit.
+The educational video could be presented to the father during the routine well-baby visit.

 Limitations

-With every quantitative study, it is essential that the researcher fully understand the study’s limitations (LaMorte, 2019).
-This intervention study focuses on fathers’ attitudes towards breastfeeding, which can be viewed as a limitation because this is only one part of the breastfeeding team (Kim, 2019).
-Based on the IIFAS, this study and assessment does not take into account any learned behavior from outside variables such as past experience with breastfeeding infants, fears or motivation along with socioeconomical factors.
-A small sample size due to location and the utilization of only one pediatric office will limit the study, so generalization cannot be made about the population.
+This intervention study focuses on fathers’ attitudes towards breastfeeding, which can be a limitation because this is only one part of the breastfeeding team (Kim, 2019).
+Based on the IIFAS, this study and assessment do not take into account any learned behavior from outside variables such as past experience with breastfeeding infants, fears or motivation, along with socioeconomic factors.
+A small sample size due to location and the utilization of only one pediatric office will limit the study, so generalizations cannot be made about the population.
 Intervention participants are voluntary and may skew study results further.

 Conclusion

-Breastfeeding provides several health benefits to both mother and baby that are beneficial throughout the lifespan (Centers for Disease Control and Prevention, 2020-a, pg.
-1).
-A father’s influence on breastfeeding success is exponentially essential, especially his attitude towards breastfeeding (Rempel and Rempel, 2011; DeLaMore et al., 1999).
-Providing breastfeeding education to the father has proved to be successful in improving his attitude towards breastfeeding through this EBP intervention.
-Due to this intervention’s virtual nature, sustainability would have no financial burden on the pediatrician’s office, and the outcomes can be sustained rather than the project or program.
+Breastfeeding provides several health benefits to both mother and baby that are beneficial throughout the lifespan.
+A father’s influence on breastfeeding success is essential, especially his attitude toward breastfeeding (Rempel and Rempel, 2011; DeLaMore et al., 1999).
+Providing breastfeeding education to the father has successfully improved his attitude towards breastfeeding through this EBP intervention.
+Due to this intervention’s virtual nature, sustainability would not burden the pediatrician’s office financially, and the outcomes can be sustained rather than the project or program.

 This intervention could be spread to another context based on results and available knowledge based on the theoretical framework.
 The intervention results prove that Hovland’s (1953) behavioral theories of attitude change can be replicated throughout additional interventions.
 The same intervention can be carried out further to follow the participants and include the mothers breastfeeding rates to determine how successful the father’s attitudes are in increasing the rate.
 It can be recommended that the practice continue to follow these participants to determine how EBF rates are changed for the practice.
 It is also recommended that father involvement continues through breastfeeding education.